Adriankhl/relativitization/doc/plan.md

 * Stop war after long period of time [x]
 * Adjust attack and export by time dilation [x]
 * Limit fuel produced in a single unit space cube to prevent unlimited population [x]
+* Adjust the price and quality bound based on overall desire and trade

 # AI TODO List
 * Default AI